devyte/TechZoneComHuxley/README.md

 # Acknowledgements
 Thanks to @moose4621 for finding the info again at reprap.org, I had long lost the links.
 And for getting me back into XYZ machines!

 Thanks to TechZone Communications and the engineers who published the details for posterity.
 I consider the info left behind an example of future proofing a product, and it is certainly an example in open source.
-10 years later, and I am able to print replacement parts, tweak and rebuild the firmware, follow the assembly instructions, and overall figure things out, all thanks things having been done right.
+10 years later, and I am able to print replacement parts, tweak and rebuild the firmware, follow the assembly instructions, and overall figure things out, all thanks to things having been done right.
 I hope somebody who was a part of all of that reads this some day.